weidmaster/minesweeper-api-challenge/README.md

 - First, we need to understand the game itself, its rules, objects and data involved.
 - We then design a rough approach to the game and convert to Restful classic `CRUD` inside Laravel resource controllers.
+- We need a way to start things.
+The idea is when we `GET` the board, we start or resume the session, showing the current state of the board.

+### Endpoints

+`GET /board`: Creates a new board or shows the current board state